Indian-origin engineer at FTX, Nishad Singh, pleads guilty to fraud charges

 The complaint alleges that Singh knew or should have known that such statements were false and misleading.

 The complaint also alleges that Singh was an active participant in the scheme to deceive FTX's investors.
-As FTX neared collapse, Singh withdrew approximately $6 million from FTX for personal use and expenditures, including the purchase of a multi-million dollar house and donations to charitable causes.
+As FTX neared collapse, Singh withdrew approximately USD 6 million from FTX for personal use and expenditures, including the purchase of a multi-million dollar house and donations to charitable causes.

 Singh, a United States citizen, was the Head of Engineering at Alameda and, later, at FTX.
 Singh resided in Hong Kong and The Bahamas from May 2019 through November 2022.